Surgeons Must Follow the Safety Rules

 Whether the surgeon was in a hurry to get home, or had booked too many patients, or simply decided to cut corners to save time, the consequences to the patient can be fatal.
 A blood vessel or intestine is cut by mistake; a critical test is not ordered; an examination is not done; antibiotics are not given, reports of other doctors are not reviewed; a patient is not seen after an operation.

-The rules for surgeons are there for a reason: If safety rules are not followed, patients will die.
+The rules for surgeons are there for a reason: If safety rules are not followed, patients will get hurt, and some patients will die.

 The Most Common Types of Surgery Medical Malpractice